Unable to Locate Complete Label Info

 However, with 44% of the total calories in our example coming from fat versus just 22% from protein, some recipes may not be suitable for every animal.

-Jake’s Choice is a plant-based dry dog food using a moderate amount of poultry and pork meal or poultry meal as its main sources of animal protein, thus earning the brand 1.5 stars.
+Jake’s Choice is a grain-inclusive dry dog food using a moderate amount of poultry and pork meal or poultry meal as its main sources of animal protein, thus earning the brand 1.5 stars.

 Jake’s Choice Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
 If there are no recalls listed in this section, we have not yet reported any events.

 The Dog Food Advisor is privately owned and is not affiliated (in any way) with pet food manufacturers.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) when readers click over to their website from ours.
 This policy helps support the operation of our blog and keeps access to all our content free to the public.

 For more information, please visit our Disclaimer and Disclosure page.